kraianyn/distress/Description.md

-# Name

-- Дистрес
-- Розряд

-# Attending a course
+# Attending a course as it is now

-1. The students fills the registration form.
+1. The student fills the registration form.
 1. The training center (TC) provides the payment info.
 1. The student pays for the course.
 1. The TC adds the student to the course chat.